-Hussein-Suale was a leading member of Tiger Eye Private Investigations, a firm established award-winning Ghanaian investigative journalist Anas Aremeyaw Anas.
+Hussein-Suale was a leading member of Tiger Eye Private Investigations, a firm established by award-winning Ghanaian investigative journalist Anas Aremeyaw Anas.

 According to an eye witness, two unknown gunmen ambushed Hussein’s vehicle while on his drive home around 10:30pm and shot him at close range through his car window.
 “People around the scene initially thought the shots were sounds from firecrackers,” an eye witness told AIPS Media.
-“Until they got closer and found out the driver had been shot the two men on the bike.”
+“Until they got closer and found out the driver had been shot by the two men on the bike.”

 According to officials of Tiger Eye, Hussein-Suale was hit twice on the chest and once in the neck, dying on the spot.

 The eye witness added that the locals claimed the gunmen had been suspiciously hanging around the vicinity the entire day leading up to the attack.